PabloCapilla/incR/README.md

 # Latest news

-Version 2.0.0 has just been released.
+Version 2.0.0 has been released.
 A new version of 'incRscan' ('incRscan_v2') has been created to process every day with information
 (unlike the original 'incRscan') applying a fixed temperature threshold to detect on/off-bouts.
 Also, the code in 'incRenv' has been revisited and the function is now a lot faster.